Summer Camp as Dependent Care: What Every Parent Should Know

 Tax Benefits and Savings Strategies

-The Dependent Care Credit covers up to 35% of your claim, but it’s adjusted based on your income.
-Generally, filers that make more than $43,000 that year will only receive 20% or the per child limit.
+The Dependent Care Tax Credit covers up to 35% of qualifying expenses but adjusts based on your income levels.
+Typically, families earning above $43,000 only receive the minimum of 20% or the cap per child.

 If you or your partner are going to school, you’re in luck.
-Although much of the language around the tax credit surrounds working parents, caregivers going to school full-time can still qualify because they are considered working.
+Though often tailored to working parents, full-time students are considered employed and can therefore qualify.

 Making Camp Galileo an Affordable Dependent Care Option